Totally Accurate Battle Simulator

-Totally Accurate Battle Simulator (TABS) is a ragdoll physics battle simulation fighting video game developed and published by Landfall Games.
-It is a parody of the battle simulator genre.
+Totally Accurate Battle Simulator (TABS) is a physics-based strategy video game developed and published by Landfall Games.
 An alpha version of the game was initially released in 2016 to a small audience.
-The game was released in early access on Steam on 1 April 2019, for Microsoft Windows and macOS, and in December 2019 for Xbox One.
-It has since received numerous free title updates that have added new content, such as maps and units, in addition to fixing bugs and improving the performance.
-The game was released in full on 1 April 2021 for Microsoft Windows and macOS and on 5 October 2021 for Xbox players.
-A Nintendo Switch port was released in November 2022.
-Versions for Android and iOS are currently in development.
+The game was released for macOS and Windows in April 2021, for Xbox Series X/S in October 2021, for Nintendo Switch in November 2022, for PlayStation 4 in September 2023, for PlayStation 5 in December 2024, and for Android and iOS in August 2025.
+It has since received numerous free updates that have added new content, such as maps and units, in addition to fixing bugs and improving the performance.